chrashwood/MALDISkyLink/README.md

    d.
 R script is run, making an excel spreadsheet with relative intensities for the monoisotopic peak quant AND full isotopic envelope quant
 3. Skyline document is uploaded to Panorama.

 Requires Proteowizard and Skyline to be installed.
-MSConvert should also be added to the path (https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
+MSConvert should also be added to the path on Windows 10 (https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).